m5stack/m5-docs/docs/en/core/basic.md

 ## Description

-**M5Stack BASIC Kit** like its namesake, is a starter kit among the M5Stack development kit series.
-Its modular, stackable, scalable, and portable device is powered with an ESP-32 core,  which makes it open source, low cost, full-function, and easy for developers to handle new product development on all stages include circuit design, PCB design, software, mold design and production.
+**M5Stack BASIC Kit**, like its namesake, is a starter kit among the M5Stack development kit series.
+It’s a modular, stackable, scalable, and portable device which is powered with an ESP-32 core, which makes it open source, low cost, full-function, and easy for developers to handle new product development on all stages including circuit design, PCB design, software, mold design and production.
 This Basic kit provides a friendly price and full-featured resources which makes it a good starter kit for you to explore IoT.

-Ever wanted to explore the fastest way of IoT prototyping, M5Stack development board is the perfect solution.
-Not like others, M5Stack development board is highly productlized, covered with industrial grade case, and **ESP32-based** development board. **ESP32** is a hybid Wi-Fi & Bluetooth chip contains a dual-core and 4MB of SPI Flash .
-Together with 30+ M5Stack stackable modules , 40+ extendable units, and different levels of program language, you can create and verify your IoT product in a very short time.
+If you want to explore the fastest way of IoT prototyping, M5Stack development board is the perfect solution.
+Not like others, M5Stack development board is highly efficient, covered with industrial grade case and **ESP32-based** development board.
+It integrates with Wi-Fi & Bluetooth modules and contains a dual-core and 4MB of SPI Flash .
+Together with 30+ M5Stack stackable modules , 40+ extendable units and different levels of program language, you can create and verify your IoT product in a very short time.

-Supported development platforms and program languages: Arduino, Blockly language with [UIFlow](http://flow.m5stack.com), Micropython Regardless of what level program skill you have, M5Stack would guide you in every step of the way to realize your idea as well as to the final productilization.
+Supportive development platforms and programming languages: Arduino, Blockly language with [UIFlow](http://flow.m5stack.com), Micropython.
+Regardless of what level programming skill you have, M5Stack would guide you in every step of the way to realize your idea as well as to the final productlization. e

-If you ever played with ESP8266, you would realize that ESP32 is a perfect upgrade from ESP8266.
-In comparison, ESP32 is full-feathered with more GPIO, plenty of analog inputs and two analog outputs, multiple extra perpherials( like a spare UART ).
-Official development platform ESP-IDF have planted with FreeRTOS.
+If you ever played with ESP8266, you would realize that ESP32 is a perfect upgrade out of ESP8266.
+In comparison, ESP32 has more GPIOs, more analog inputs and two analog outputs, multiple extra peripherals( like a spare UART ).
+Official developing platform ESP-IDF has transplanted with FreeRTOS.
 With dual-core and real time OS you can get more organized code and much high speed processor.

-M5Stack Basic is consist with two separable parts. the upside part has all kinds of processor, chips and some other slot components.
+M5Stack Basic is consist with two separable parts.
+The upside part has all kinds of processors, chips and some other slot components.
 The bottom part has a lithium battery, M-BUS socket and extendable pins on both sides.

 ## Product Features